-You'd be forgiven for thinking that all YouTube videos are available everywhere in the world, but it doesn't quite work like that.
-Even more irritating is when there's a video that you have to rent or buy in your country, but is free to watch in another country.
+What's really irritating is when there's a video that you have to rent or buy in your country, but is free to watch in another country.
+That really seems unfair.

 It's also frustrating when all you want to do is watch a film trailer or music video, and don't want complex licensing nonsense to get in between you and the content.
 Luckily, there are ways to bypass YouTube's regional filter and watch videos that are blocked in your country.
 Here's how to do it.

-A paid-for VPN like Nord offers faster connection speeds, more server options and doesn't place limits on how much data (such as video) you can stream via the service.
+A paid-for VPN like Nord offers fast connection speeds, more server options than a free one and doesn't place limits on how much data you can stream via the service.

-Simply install the app from your VPN provider of choice - many offer apps for PC, Mac, Android and iOS as well as TVs, and streaming gadgets such as the Amazon Fire TV Stick.
+Simply install the app from your VPN provider of choice on the device where you're watching YouTube.
+There are typically apps for PC, Mac, Android and iPhone/iPad as well as Android TVs, and streaming gadgets such as the Amazon Fire TV Stick.

-Sign up to the service (it's easier to do this on a laptop) and - obviously - make sure you choose one that lets you pick the country you want to connect to.
-Head into the VPN app, login with your details and look through the location / country list and pick a server that's in the correct region to access the video in question - normally the location of the video's creator or uploader is a safe bet.
+Then launch the VPN app, log in with the details you entered during the signup process and look through the location / country list and pick a server that's in the correct region to access the video in question.
+That's normally the location of the video's creator or uploader.

-Then all you have to do is head to the YouTube app - or the website in your web browser - and find that video you want to watch.
-YouTube should now think that you're located within the other country and load the video.
-Depending on your choice of VPN the video might load slightly slower or in lower quality - again, part of why a paid service is normally worth the cost - but either way the video should play and not be blocked.
+Then all you have to do is head back to the YouTube app - or the website in a web browser - and go back to the video you want to watch.
+YouTube should now think that you're located in the right region and play the video.

 As with VPNs, there are free proxy servers around, but they're often so limited that a paid service is worth it, especially if you can find one with a free trial.
 You'll typically have to access the server through a web browser extension, and once again make sure to select a server located in a country you think will have access to the video in question.
 Then load up YouTube and start watching.

-Do bear in mind that while it isn't illegal to download videos from YouTube, it is technically against Google's terms of service, and is arguably immoral since you're circumventing the adverts that help fund the site and its content.
+Do bear in mind that while it isn't illegal to download videos from YouTube, it is technically against Google's terms of service, and is arguably immoral since you're circumventing the adverts that help fund the site and - more importantly - the content creators.